KatharinaWiedmann/flask_deployment/README.md

 # flask_deployment

-For Assessment
+Mixed website of random content for testing Flask deployment.

 to deploy the code:
-1) Log into heroku (Git Bash)
+1) Log into heroku (in Git Bash)
-2) Heroku create
+2) heroku create (in Git Bash)
-3) Git add. / commit
+3) git add.
+4) git commit -m"..."
-4) git push heroku master
+5) git push heroku master
-5) heroku open
+6) heroku open

+--> opens the website on heroku